Business Financing Guides

 Seller Financing vs SBA Loan: Pros, Cons, and When to Use Each

 For most business acquisitions between $500K and $5M, a hybrid SBA 7(a) loan plus a full-standby seller note outperforms both pure seller financing and a standalone SBA loan.
-Regalis Capital structures the majority of deals this way, achieving 0% interest seller notes on full standby in over 90% of cases.
+Regalis Capital structures the majority of deals this way, achieving 0% interest seller notes on full standby in the vast majority of cases.
 As of Q1 2026, SBA rates run approximately 10% to 11%.